koerel/fancy-prompt/README.md

 ## Configuration

 - options should be exported in your .zshrc e.g. `export FANCY_PROMPT_GIT_COLOR=#ff0000`
-- you can enable/disable/order segments by exporting the `export FANCY_PROMPT_PARTS` variable
+- you can enable/disable/order segments by setting `export FANCY_PROMPT_PARTS=path,git,ember` for example
 - colors are expected as HEX
 - icons can be text or [Nerd Font codepoints](https://nerdfonts.com/#cheat-sheet)